Glossary

 Expected Family Contribution

-Determined through the FAFSA process, this amount is calculated based on a congressionally-mandated formula.
-It indicates how much of a family's resources are available to contribute to the student's cost of education.
+Determined through the FAFSA process, this amount is calculated based on a congressionally-mandated formula prior to the 2024-2025 aid year.
+It indicated how much of a family's resources are available to contribute to the student's cost of education.
+The term was replaced with the Student Aid Index (SAI) starting in the 2024-2025 aid year.

 Financial Aid Package